ldthomas/apg-6.3/README.md

 make
 sudo make install
 ```
-This will make all targets (see b) below) and install the optimized version of apg in:
+This will make all targets (see b) below) and install the optimized version of apg in:<br>
-`/usr/local/bin/apg`
+`/usr/local/bin/apg`<br>
 apg is the parser generator.
 For usage, execute "apg --help".

-To change the install location use, for example:
+To change the install location use, for example:<br>
 `./configure --prefix=/mydir` installs to `/mydir/bin/apg`

 Note that apg may conflict with a program name already installed (Automated Password Generator, for example.)
 To change the name of the installed program use, for example:
 `./configure --program-prefix=my` installs `/usr/local/bin/myapg`
 or
 `./configure --program-suffix=en` installs `/usr/local/bin/apgen`

 <u>b) the build targets:</u>